-The inaugural Outset Partners Grants Programme awarded a core grant to Hayward Gallery’s first major survey in the United Kingdom of one of today’s leading international artists: KADER ATTIA (b.
+The inaugural Outset Partners Grants Programme awarded a Core Grant to Hayward Gallery’s first major survey in the United Kingdom of one of today’s leading international artists: KADER ATTIA (b.
 1970, France, lives and works in Berlin and Algiers).

 The Museum of Emotion highlights several strands of KADER ATTIA’s thought-provoking and influential art from the past two decades.
-Offering a trenchant post-colonial perspective, Attia’s work often pushes the boundaries of traditional museum presentation whilst it raises questions about the hegemony of Western cultural models.
+Offering a trenchant post-colonial perspective, Attia’s work often pushes the boundaries of traditional museum presentation whilst raising questions about the hegemony of Western cultural models.
 Spanning a wide range of media, the works in this exhibition inventively explore the ways in which colonialism continues to shape how Western societies represent and engage with non-Western cultures.

 At the core of the exhibition, a key group of artworks explore the idea of repair as both a physical and symbolic act, relating to individual as well as social trauma.
 These varied works draw on Attia’s extensive research and personal exchanges with an expansive range of practitioners, including traditional healers, neurologists, psychoanalysts, philosophers, ethnomusicologists, surgeons and traumatised individuals.
 Deeply affective and sometimes troubling, these artworks challenge our conventional ideas of wholeness and injury, authenticity and repair, belonging and otherness.
 They reflect the artist’s belief that ‘our world today cannot be understood without taking into account the psychological and emotional aspects of society’.